ArghaSarker/Mather-Thesis-/README.md

+# Master's Thesis

+## AI-based Reconstruction and Denoising for Robust Structured Illumination Microscopy at Low Signal-to-Noise Ratios

 # Abstract
 Fluorescence microscopy is a powerful imaging technique that enables the visualization of biological specimens at cellular and subcellular level with a resolution limit of 200-300 nm.
 The development of structured illumination microscopy (SIM)